-• A copolymer contains two different types of repeat units within the same polymer chain.

-• A copolymer is not a blend of two different polymers, but instead the two monomers are covalently bonded along the length of the chain.

-• Example of a copolymer of styrene and acrylonitrile:
+- A copolymer contains two different types of repeat units within the same polymer chain. - A copolymer is not a blend of two different polymers, but instead the two monomers are covalently bonded along the length of the chain. - Example of a copolymer of styrene and acrylonitrile:

-Possible Copolymer Sequencing Arrangements Using 'S' to represent the styrene monomers and 'A' to represent the acrylonitrile monomers: •Random Copolymer SASASAASASAS •Block Copolymer SSSSSSAAAAAAA •Alternating Copolymer SASASASASASAS Block Copolymers are Used to make a Surfactant for CO2 • dry cleaning industry typically uses the solvent perchloroethylene (PERC), as the cleaning agent.
+Possible Copolymer Sequencing Arrangements Using 'S' to represent the styrene monomers and 'A' to represent the acrylonitrile monomers: •Random Copolymer SASASASASSAS •Block Copolymer SSSSSSAAAAAAA •Alternating Copolymer SASASASASASAS ylonitrile erti on